Converg3nce/matic-docs/docs/matic-js-tutorial.md

 We have added console logging on both events, which when run successfully will display `“Transfer done!”` to assure that the transaction was completed successfully.
 These messages are completely customized for this tutorial, by default only the Transaction Hash will be displayed.

-We will be making 2 different transfers worth `0.100 CHE` and `0.010 CHE` tokens respectively.
+We will be making 2 different transfers worth `0.100 MTX` and `0.010 MTX` tokens respectively.

 The screenshots below will provide context during the actual transfer.

 **Transfer #1**

-We will be transferring `1 CHE` from Account 1 to Account 2 on Matic Network.
+We will be transferring `1 MTX` from Account 1 to Account 2 on Matic Network.

 Account 1–`0xdcd53258BA8A69C6a505300BE75447A772bFd3d6`.
-This account currently holds `4.780 CHE` tokens.
+This account currently holds `4.780 MTX` tokens.

 Account 2–`0xbAf7D06543b241E286dc776545c8e9F318aBcC47`.
-This account currently holds `0.010 CHE` tokens.
+This account currently holds `0.010 MTX` tokens.

 ![Arch](maticjstutorial-images/account2-transfer1-balance.png)